Privacy and Security FAQs

 - Quick remediation: Remediate malware, phishing, spam, and other cyberattacks by quickly identifying issues and taking action from a central console

-All Google Workspace for Education editions offer administrators full flexibility and control to change default settings for entire schools, classes, or individuals.
-By default, students under 18 have access to content that is deliberately limited to ensure a safer and protected online experience, but administrators can override these settings if they see fit.
+All Google Workspace for Education editions offer admins full flexibility and control to change default settings for entire schools, classes, or individuals.
+By default, students under 18 have access to content that is deliberately limited to ensure a safer and protected online experience, but admins can override these settings if they see fit.

 Can students access other Google services with their Google Workspace for Education account?

 By default, students marked under the age of 18 will be deliberately limited from accessing age-inappropriate content by default for additional Google services, like YouTube, Maps, Search, Play, and lose access to some additional services.
 Admins can override these settings if they see fit.
 These services may show ads, however personal information (or any information associated with the account) from primary and secondary (K-12) schools users will not be used to target ads.

 How can I manage Google Workspace Additional Services?

 Schools can turn these services on or off for certain groups of teachers and students.
 When a school obtains appropriate consent, Additional Services that allow it can be used by Google Workspace for Education users.
 Every organization and community is different, and so we give schools the power to configure tools as they wish to meet the unique needs of students and educators